 The remuneration of the real-estate broker

-A safe transaction
+A secure transaction

 An invaluable strike force

-Compulsory and recommended standard forms prepared by the “OACIQ”
+Mandatory and recommended standard forms prepared by the “OACIQ”

 WHAT YOU SHOULD KNOW!
-A real-estate broker practicing in the field of co-ownership must have followed the appropriate training and be knowledgeable with Co-ownership Law.To help you choose your broker, Condolegal.com gives access to the Register of the brokers who have followed the “Formation Condo” training.
+A real estate broker who works in the field of co-ownership should, imperatively, have taken appropriate training and be adequately familiar with the law of co-ownership.To help you choose your broker, Condolegal.com gives access to the Register of the brokers who have followed the Condo Training.